rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 arrive at a list of base parameters that are required for the application to run.
-When moving from the developer testbed to real-world operations, the operators, developers, and vendors often wish to override the base parameters to satisfy various requirements.
+When moving from the developer testbed to real-world operations, the operators, developers, and vendors often wish to override or add new parameter values to the base parameters to satisfy various requirements.

+***rapyuta.io*** organizes a configuration that holds the parameter files into a tree-like hierarchical structure called a *configuration hierarchy*.
+You can add the configuration parameters in YAML format or upload the configuration parameters as a binary file (A binary file can be of any format, for example, .png, .json, .txt, .jpg etc).
+After defining the hirarchical configuration structure, you can apply the parameters to a device.
+For more information, see [Apply Dynamic Configurations to Devices] (/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configuration/).

 Let's look at a practical example.
-It is likely you only want to override a subset of parameters amongst numerous parameters defined for a robot based on a particular criterion, say, the velocity of an AGV defaults to 5m/s, but the regulation in Japan requires you to limit its velocity to 3m/s.
-For an AGV to be deployed in Japan, you override its default velocity (5m/s)) to 3m/s.
-Any other AGV deployed outside of Japan will still default to a velocity of 5m/s.
+It is likely you only want to override a subset of parameters amongst numerous parameters defined for a robot based on a particular criterion, for example, the velocity of an AGV defaults to 5m/s, but the regulation in Japan requires you to limit its velocity to 3m/s.
+For an AGV to be deployed in Japan, you override its default velocity (5m/s) to 3m/s.
+Any other AGV deployed outside of Japan might still require the default velocity of 5m/s.

+Another example of using the configuration parameter is the map images for the robots stationed at differnt warehouses.
+The map image for a robot "A" stationed at japan warehouse might be different than the map image of the same type of robot stationed at USA warehouse. ***rapyuta.io*** allows you to upload differnt map images as the configuration hierarchy to suit your need.

-rapyuta.io organizes a configuration into a tree-like hierarchical structure called a *configuration hierarchy*.
-Consider the sample configuration hierarchy, ***example***, as shown in the figure below.
+ Consider the sample
+configuration hierarchy, ***example***, as shown in the following figure.
 The parameters of ***example*** are arranged in a specific order.
-The hierarchy lets you override parameter defaults (or base parameters) or extend existing parameters.
+The hierarchy allows you to override the default parameters(or base parameters) or extend existing parameters.

 ![example configuration](/images/core-concepts/configurations/example-config.png?classes=border,shadow&width=50pc)